lluc/django_jdf/README.md

 Currently, the only supported language (in search) is french language.

-The name "Jour de Fête" ( aka JDF in this module) comes of a french film of Jacques Tati : in a small village, a postman wants to optimize his circuit.
+The name "Jour de Fête" ( aka JDF in this module) comes from a french film of Jacques Tati : in a small village, a postman wants to optimize his circuit.

 ---